ossf/wg-dei/CHARTER.md

-<h1 align="center">Technical Charter for Open Source Security Foundation</h1>
+# Technical Charter for Open Source Security Foundation

-<h2 align="center">Diversity, Equity and Inclusion (DEI) - Working Group</h2>
+## Diversity, Equity and Inclusion (DEI) - Working Group

 Adopted November 28, 2023 by WG Vote

 This Technical Charter sets forth the responsibilities and procedures for technical contribution to, and oversight of, the Diversity, Equity and Inclusion in the open source community, which has been established as a Working Group (the "Technical Initiative") under the Open Source Security Foundation (the “OpenSSF”).
 All contributors (including committers, maintainers, and other technical positions) and other participants in the Technical Initiative (collectively, “Collaborators”) must comply with the terms of this Technical Charter and the OpenSSF Charter.

-<h2>1.
-Mission and Scope of the Technical Initiative</h2>
+### 1. Mission and Scope of the Technical Initiative

  a)	The mission of this Technical Initiative  is to bolster the cybersecurity workforce by championing diversity, equity, and inclusion initiatives, thereby enhancing the effectiveness and resilience of global cybersecurity efforts.
 Through strategic collaborations, innovative programs, and targeted advocacy, we aim to amplify the voices and contributions of underrepresented individuals, ensuring a robust and inclusive community capable of addressing evolving cyber threats with proficiency and integrity.

- b)	The scope of this Technical initiative is to focus on research, technology implementation, education, collaboration, and continuous improvement to address cybersecurity challenges and protect digital assets.
+ b)	The scope of this Technical Initiative is to focus on research, technology implementation, education, collaboration, and continuous improvement to address cybersecurity challenges and protect digital assets.

-<h2>2.
-Technical initiative roles</h2>
+### 2. Technical initiative roles

-a)	The primary points of contact are the lead and co-lead of the Technical Initiative, who are listed in the [README](https://github.com/ossf/wg-best-practices-os-developers/tree/xcorail-patch-1#governance)
+a)	The primary points of contact are the lead and co-lead(s) of the Technical Initiative, who are listed in the [README](https://github.com/ossf/wg-dei/blob/main/README.md#governance)

 b)	The Technical Initiative generally will involve Collaborators and Contributors.
 The Technical Initiative may adopt or modify additional roles so long as the roles are documented in the Technical Initiative’s repository.
 Unless otherwise documented: